SeriousOldMan/Simulator-Controller/Docs/Team Server.md

 #### Connecting to a Session

 To use the "Race Center", you must have a valid connection to a team session.
 This is normally handled by entering the corresponding server URL and access token into the ["Race Settings" application](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#preparing-a-team-session), but you can even connect to a team session without being aan active driver in the session by entering the access token supplied by your team manager directly into the field at the top of the "Race Center" window.
-Then either click on the small button with the key on the left of the token field or choose "Connect" from the "Data" menu.
+Then either click on the small button with the key on the left of the token field or choose "Connect" from the "Session" menu.

 If you have connected to a session that has already been used in a previous race and there is still data stored in the session, it might take a while, before all data have been loaded.
 The window controls will be blocked during this time and you will see a small mark rotating on the right side of the window to show you that data is being requested from the server.

 It is no problem, to reuse a session for many races, because the old data will be automatically cleared, when the new race is started.
-But you can also use the command "Clear" from the "Data" menu beforehand to erase all current data, if you whish.
+But you can also use the command "Clear" from the "Session" menu beforehand to erase all current data, if you whish.
 Please note, that it is **not** a good idea to use the same session in more than one race at the same time.

 #### Session data handling

 All data of an active session is stored on the Team Server.
 It is therefore possible to start the "Race Center" anytime, even late into the race.
 The data will be kept for a finished session on Team Server as well, depending on the settings chosen by the server administrator.
 See the corresponding [documentation](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Team-Server#server-administration) form more information.
-To secure the session data on your local PC, you can use the "Save" and "Save a copy..." commands from the "Data" menu at the end of the session and you can load a recent session anytime later using the "Load..." command.
+To secure the session data on your local PC, you can use the "Save" and "Save a copy..." commands from the "Session" menu at the end of the session and you can load a recent session anytime later using the "Load..." command.

 #### Data Analysis